Simon-Brandt/ShellArgparser/docs/roadmap.md

 The Argparser uses [semantic versioning (SemVer)](https://semver.org/ "semver.org") for the releases, *i.e.*, version numbers given by major version, minor version, and patch, separated by dots.
 There is only one supported version at a time to reduce developer burden, with new versions being released in strictly monotonic succession, regarding their version numbers.

-Bugfixes (increment of patch level) should be released immediately once it is confirmed that they actually fix the bug, while new features are added on a longer timescale (increment of minor level).
-Breaking changes (increment of major level) are kept unreleased for the longest time, trying to accumulate several changes to release them altogether.
+Bugfixes (increment of patch version) should be released immediately once it is confirmed that they actually fix the bug, while new features are added on a longer timescale (increment of minor version).
+Breaking changes (increment of major version) are kept unreleased for the longest time, trying to accumulate several changes to release them altogether.
 However, if a pending change severely hinders the Argparser's further development, the breaking change will be released sooner.

 Breaking changes in the sense of SemVer *only* apply to modifications to the code that are expected or proven to change the Argparser's behavior in a way that can be seen by your script when normally running the Argparser.
 That is, a breaking change may be the modification of an environment variable's default value or an alteration of the output generated when [`ARGPARSER_WRITE_ARGS`](reference/environment_variables/environment_variables.md#9460-argparser_write_args) is set to `true`.
 In contrast, at least for now, the Argparser's internal state is completely hidden from a normal Argparser call.
 While it is possible to use the functions for your own purpose (by setting [`ARGPARSER_UNSET_FUNCTIONS`](reference/environment_variables/environment_variables.md#9443-argparser_unset_functions) to `false`), any change is considered an implementation detail, as long as the Argparser's output remains unchanged.
+The help, usage, version, error, and warning messages are intended for human view, and not to be parsed by scripts.
+Consequently, their structure and contents may change at any time.

 Likewise, changes to the tests, comparison scripts, and documentation are *not* considered for assessing changes as breaking and may occur at any point.
 In other words, SemVer only applies to the [Argparser exectutable](../argparser), while all other files are just distributed with it under the same version number.

 You can obtain the version number of your Argparser copy by querying `argparser --version`: